 As a businessman you should certainly have the skill to analyze the company’s performance.
 The goal is for you to be able to assess how much power and how far business can improve.
 One kind of applicable analysis is DuPont analysis.
+The use of DuPoint analysis can also be enhanced with the help of a Talent Management System that can help manage performance appraisals in the success of a business.
 Understanding the DuPont component of analysis will help you to prepare for a career in accounting or finance.

 Definition of DuPont Analysis

 In the 1920s Dupont Corporation established the DuPont method of analysis.
 This model analysis is considered useful to avoid misleading conclusions when it comes to corporate profit analysis.
-DuPont analysis is a multi-step framework of financial equations that provide insight into business’s fundamental performance.
+It is a multi-step framework of financial equations that provide insight into business’s fundamental performance.

 The DuPont model outlined a thoroughness of the main matrix that affects the calculation of a company’s return on equity (ROE).
 Through that, investors will focus on the company’s core performance points.
 DuPont analysis’s calculations have only one fundamental indicator, a return on equity (ROE).

 The DuPont analysis formula is a development of the formula return on equity (ROE), calculated by multiplying the net profit margin by total asset turnover and doubling equities based on these components.
 Therefore, it concludes that companies can increase profit on equity by maintaining a high profit margin, increasing asset turnover, and utilizing its assets more effectively.
 To achieve this, Your Company needs to use an Asset Management System that can also depreciate assets, ROI, and costs incurred for asset maintenance to be calculated automatically.
 So the equation for calculating DuPont analysis becomes:

 DuPont analysis = net profit margin x asset turnover x equity multiplier